Peter Cunningham (Irish writer)

-Peter Cunningham is an Irish novelist who is known for his historical novels about Ireland.
+Peter Cunningham (born 1947) is an Irish novelist who is known for his historical novels about Ireland.
 His works have received several literary awards in Ireland and Europe.
-Cunningham's fiction is said to be distinguished by its fusing of political material with psychological realism and a lyrical sensitivity to place and people.
+Cunningham's fiction is said to be distinguished by its fusion of political material with psychological realism and a lyrical sensitivity to place and people.

 Career

 Cunningham's first novel, Noble Lord, was a thriller, written under the pseudonym Peter Lauder.
-He is best known for the historical novels The Sea and the Silence, Tapes of the River Delta, Consequences of ihe Heart and Love In One Edition, which chronicle the lives of local families during the twentieth century in Monument, Cunningham's fictional version of Waterford, Ireland.
+He is best known for the historical novels The Sea and the Silence, Tapes of the River Delta, Consequences of the Heart, and Love in One Edition, which chronicle the lives of local families during the twentieth century in Monument, Cunningham's fictional version of Waterford, Ireland.